tnatvu/SentiLens/README.md

 The goal of this phase is to be able to extract all aspect term and their sentment from the given review text.

 - [ ] **Phase 2:** Unsupervised sentiment aspect term extraction
-I am hoping to utilize a larger unannotated dataset with rule-based aspect term annotations and re-train the model using this extended dataset in order to improve the model performance and to extend it to more domains.
+I am hoping to utilize a larger unannotated dataset with rule-based aspect term annotations and re-train the model using this extended dataset in order to improve the model performance and to extend it to more domains (as suggested by <a href='https://aclanthology.org/W17-5224/'>Giannakopoulos et al., WASSA 2017</a>)

 - [ ] **Phase 3:** App development
 The end result of this project is to successfully develop an applications for: